zyd14/pycharm_demo/README.md

 ![found_usages_example](https://github.com/zyd14/pycharm_demo/blob/master/found_usages.png)

 ## Customized lint-hinting
 PyCharm comes with a huge number of different of type and style hints to conform to PEP-8 and avoid some logic errors, particularly if you use the Python 3 type declarations in your code.
+Missing parentheses, brackets, bad indentation, unused variable detection, unreachable code, possibly uninitialized variables being used all can be reported with varying levels of severity.
 Which hints to receive, as well as their presentation attributes, can be set in the **Preferences** menu under the **Editor** tab.

 ## VCS integrations
 While many of you are command-line git ninjas, I find myself pulling my hair out paging